-- 1. The Funeral Services Program at John Tyler Community College is accredited by the American Board of Funeral Service Education (ABFSE), 3414 Ashland Avenue, Suite G, St. Joseph, MO, 64506, 816-233-3747; Web: http:// www.abfse.org/ and is approved by the State Board of Funeral Directors and Embalmers.
-The program also is a member of the National Association of Colleges of Mortuary Science. - 2.
-In order to receive the Funeral Service license in the Commonwealth of Virginia, an individual must: - complete an accredited program of mortuary science or funeral services;
+ACCREDITATION: The Funeral Service degree program at John Tyler Community College is accredited by the American Board of Funeral Service Education (ABFSE), 3414 Ashland Avenue, Suite G, St. Joseph, Missouri 64506 (816) 233-3747.
+Web: www.abfse.org.

+The program is also approved and recognized by the Board of Funeral Directors and Embalmers of the Commonwealth of Virginia and is a member of the National Association of Colleges of Mortuary Science.